rise-worlds/rise-worlds/README.md

 ### Hi there 👋

-## I'm a Husband, Father, and Developer.
+## 💫 I'm rise, a Husband, Father, and Developer.

 - 🔭 I’m currently working on a [VS Code Course][website]!
 - 🌱 I’m currently learning everything 🤣